torabian/fireback/README.md

 - .github/workflows/fireback-build.yml
 - modules/fireback/version.go
 - make refresh && make rebuild-sdks
+- cd cmd/fireback && make ui2 (it's for the selfservice and manage bundles to be available in the binary)

 ## Archive has been removed.

 The archive folder which had old codes for different purposes is removed in 7fe548ebbbbeaa3291b53e8cb5b21f2bc34d895b commit.
 Checkout that if you needed.